- Application form for addressing a new development

 - Street naming and numbering policy

-Whether you have built one new home, an entire estate or converted an existing property, it is vital that your new development is named and numbered very early on in the building process.
+Whether you are building one new home, an entire estate or converting an existing property, it is vital that your new development is named and numbered very early on in the process.
 If the property isn't addressed early in the process, a range of organisations will not be aware of its existence, which will cause inconvenience and delays.
 The Council ensures that Royal Mail, utility companies and HM Land Registry are made aware of the new dwellings.

 Once your development has received planning permission and before you commence work on site, you must contact the Street Naming and Numbering Officer at the Council offices.
 You will be given the fee for the Street Naming and Numbering service for your site.
 This fee must be paid upon application.
-You can either submit a payment by cheque (payable to Mid Sussex District Council) or you can call the Street Naming and Numbering Officer and make payment by a credit/debit card over the telephone.
+Payment can be taken by cheque, BACS or by credit/debit card over the telephone.